-In addition to a book on J.R.R.
-Tolkien's Middle-Earth mythology, Dr. Gill is currently working on article on the mythic aspects of the film Mad Max: Fury Road, and will be shortly be editing A Cultural History in the Modern Age (part of the six-book A Cultural History of Myth series to be published by Bloomsbury Press), and The Routledge Companion to Myth and Literature.
+In addition to working on a book on J.R.R.
+Tolkien's Middle-Earth mythology, Dr. Gill is currently editing A Cultural History of Myth in the Modern Age (part of the six-book A Cultural History of Myth series to be published by Bloomsbury Press), and The Routledge Companion to Myth and Literature.

 Theories of Myth (esp.
 Northrop Frye, C.G.
 Jung, Mircea Eliade, and Joseph Campbell), Literary Theory and Criticism, Depth Psychology, Phenomenology, Biblical Studies, Classical Mythology, Celtic Mythology, Twentieth-Century Literature (esp.
 J.R.R.
 Tolkien), and Popular Culture.